Ōmachi Station (Saga): Lines

 The station is served by the Sasebo Line and is located 5.1 km from the starting point of the line at Hizen-Yamaguchi.
 Only Sasebo Line local services stop at this station.

 Station layout

 The station, which is unstaffed, consists of an island platform serving two tracks with a siding branching off track 1.
 The station building is a small brick structure.
 The ticket window which it houses has become unstaffed and the building presently serves only as a waiting room.
 Access to the island platform is by means of a footbridge.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened the station on 11 December 1919 as Ōmachi Signal Box on the existing track of what was then the Nagasaki Main Line.
 On 1 September 1928, the facility was upgraded to a full station and passenger services commenced.
 On 1 December 1934, station became part of the Sasebo Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.